BlackBeltTechnology/pandino/CONTRIBUTING.md

 ## Notes

+### Tree-shaking
-- Do not export `enum`s, messes up tree-shaking, use `type`s instead...
+Do not export `enum`s, messes up tree-shaking, use `type`s instead!

+### Testing

+In order for IDEs to be able to provide proper breakpoints and debugging support, JEST needs a dedicated `tsconfig.test.json` file in every project.

+The reason is that in bundle outputs we usually do not provide source-maps, but IDEs rely on them.

 ## Sources